 Webcasting is a “one to many” communication tool with a presenter(s) broadcasting a message out to viewers.
 Although based in software, the webcast differs greatly from webconferencing applications.
 Event webcast is customized in feature set and appearance to meet your business objective.

 SN Connect Webconferencing can be used for smaller demonstrations and collaborative sessions.

 When to use Video rather than an Audio webcast?

-With the growing YouTube generation pressure is one to use online video in the corporate communications strategy.
+With the growing YouTube generation, the pressure is on to use online video in the corporate communications strategy.
 Webcasting will allow you to leverage full motion produced video content but it is important that it is used effectively.
 Through the SN Consultation process, questions will be asked to determine which media format best meets your needs.
 Video is generally recommended when:

 CEO or other SLT is addressing the company as a whole;